 Look for ways to add new activities to your loved one’s life, or think about how you might incorporate elements of a favorite pastime.
 If your mother was an avid golfer, she may have no interest in taking up knitting if her doctor tells her to stay off the links.
 Ask her what she misses about golf, though, and you may realize that she misses the camaraderie more than the activity itself.
 Would she be able to meet her foursome for lunch after they’ve finished their round?

 Remember too that this is a type of loss.
 Feelings associated with the grieving process, including denial, anger, and depression, are normal.
 Talking to a social worker, therapist, clergyperson, or even a sympathetic friend may help you or your loved one manage the emotions and come to terms with the loss.
-If there’s a support group in your area, hearing how others have coped with the changes you’re experiencing can provide insight and concrete steps, and learning that you aren’t alone in your feelings can be reassuring.
+If there’s a support group in your area, hearing how others have coped with the changes you’re experiencing can provide insight and concrete steps, and learning that you aren’t alone in your feelings of anticipatory grief can be reassuring.